EyasuTeshome/shifttracker/review-guidelines/JSR-update-and-refine-portfolio.md

 ## Mandatory requirements

 The portfolio should meet all the requirements in [this rubric](https://docs.google.com/document/d/1Id1y_YWkFFdALn4CSoZziBGrI-0JzSzWFH-brI76omc/edit#).
 You will be able to score each one in the Dashboard.
+You may omit only those requirements that cannot be met by students because of their personal situation or career.

 ## Stretch requirements